-Kaahele is a Hawaiian word for “Journey” and the past musical name of Kelly Hyde.
-Her lyrics are clever, uplifting, and comical, bringing awareness and at the same time making light of the human situation.
-Her music covers an array of folk, reggae, bluegrass, and her own special flavor.
-Kaahele's lyrics speak to the separation between the modern and natural world.
+Kelly Hyde's lyrics are clever, uplifting, and comical, bringing awareness and at the same time making light of the human situation.
+Her music covers an array of folk, island, singer-songwriter, and her own special flavor.
+Her lyrics speak to the separation between the modern and natural world.
 Her songs are full of food for thought, and her melodies are soothing and creative.
 Listeners may feel inclined to laugh or be brought to tears.

 Kelly grew up in the small town of callicoon on the beautiful Delaware river in new york state.
 Exposed to many genres at a young age, Kelly’s parents were music lovers.
 Paul Simon, The Beatles, Bob Marley, Talking heads, and Peter Tosh were often in the background during her youth.
 Kelly learned to operate the turn tables and listen to records in her free time at a young age.
 Her first memory is bobbing up and down on the floor of the kitchen to Simon and Garfunkel’s “Cecilia”

 Often performing as a solo artist, Kelly is occasionally accompanied by the cajon, and bass guitar.
 She has opened up for artists such as Nahko and Medicine for the People, Tubby Love and Amber Lily, Dustin Thomas, Paula Fuga, Pato Banton , and Chris Barren and the Time Bandits, and is often seen collaborating with the talented Ydine.

 “Kelly Hyde oozes talent, without the pretence.
 Her open ended lyrics spark fantasy and ideas at the same time as being very earthy and real.
 The musical arrangements and vocals are a sound to behold” -Kyle Brothers